cloudtrust/doc/chapter-deploy/Deployment_Procedure_Cluster.md

 ## Installation

 We will use 2 Git repositories:
-- The `on-premise-runtime` repository contains generic Ansible scripts.
+- The `runtime` repository contains generic Ansible scripts.
-This repository is hosted on GitHub, at https://github.com/cloudtrust/on-premise-runtime
+This repository is hosted on GitHub, at https://github.com/cloudtrust/runtime
 - Another repository contains the configuration files, secrets and certificates required to install the Cloudtrust components on the cluster nodes.
 The reference repository is the `dev-config` repository, hosted at https://github.com/cloudtrust/dev-config.
 You must create a new repository with your own configuration based on this reference repository.